Is Norton VPN Worth It in 2026? An Honest, In-Depth Review

 Is Norton VPN safe to use?

-Yes, Norton VPN uses AES-256 encryption and supports modern protocols including WireGuard.
-Norton (Gen Digital) is a legitimate, publicly traded cybersecurity company.
-However, the lack of an independent third-party audit of its no-log policy means you're trusting Norton's word rather than verified evidence.
+Yes.
+Norton uses AES-256 encryption and supports modern protocols including WireGuard.
+Gen Digital is a legitimate, publicly traded cybersecurity company.
+But here's the gap: no independent audit of the no-log policy means you're trusting Norton's word rather than having proof.

 Does Norton VPN work with Netflix?

-Norton VPN can sometimes unblock Netflix, but it's inconsistent and unreliable.
-If streaming is a priority, dedicated VPN services like NordVPN or Surfshark are significantly better at bypassing geo-restrictions across multiple streaming platforms.
+Sometimes.
+But honestly, it's inconsistent and unreliable.
+If streaming is your main goal, NordVPN or Surfshark are significantly better at cracking geo-restrictions across multiple platforms.

 Is Norton VPN included with Norton 360?

 Yes.
-Norton Secure VPN is included with all Norton 360 plans (Standard, Deluxe, and LifeLock Select).
-The number of devices covered varies by plan — 3 devices with Standard, 5 with Deluxe, and 10 with LifeLock Select.
+It comes with all Norton 360 tiers (Standard, Deluxe, and LifeLock Select).
+Device limits vary — 3 with Standard, 5 with Deluxe, 10 with LifeLock Select.

 Can I use Norton VPN for torrenting?

-Norton does not officially support or encourage torrenting through its VPN.
-While it may work on some servers, P2P traffic may be blocked or throttled.
-If torrenting is important to you, choose a VPN that explicitly supports it, like NordVPN or Surfshark.
+Norton doesn't officially support or encourage torrenting through its VPN.
+It might work on some servers, but P2P traffic may get throttled or blocked.
+Want to torrent reliably?
+Pick a VPN that explicitly supports it, like NordVPN or Surfshark.

 How fast is Norton VPN in 2026?

-With WireGuard protocol enabled, Norton VPN delivers acceptable speeds for browsing, video calls, and standard-definition streaming.
-However, in speed tests, it consistently trails behind NordVPN, Surfshark, and ExpressVPN — especially on long-distance connections.
-Expect 30-50% speed reduction on distant servers.
+With WireGuard enabled, you'll get acceptable speeds for browsing, video calls, and SD streaming.
+But in real speed tests, it consistently trails behind NordVPN, Surfshark, and ExpressVPN — especially over long distances.
+Expect around 30-50% speed loss on distant servers.

 Does Norton VPN have a free version?

-No, Norton VPN does not offer a permanent free tier.
-It does provide a 7-day free trial for new users, and Norton 360 plans occasionally come with a 60-day money-back guarantee that effectively lets you test the VPN risk-free.
+No, there's no permanent free tier.
+But Norton does offer a 7-day free trial, and Norton 360 plans often come with a 60-day money-back guarantee, which basically lets you test the VPN risk-free.